Latest SeedProd News

 Step 3: Customize Your WordPress Maintenance Page Design

-This is where I take full advantage of SeedProd Pro’s features to create a maintenance page that actually works for my business.
+This is where I take full advantage of SeedProd Pro’s features to create a WordPress maintenance mode page that actually works for my business.
 You can customize everything using the drag-and-drop editor.

 Visually edit your maintenance mode layout using SeedProd builder